Resources > Japan Institute of Architects

 Japan Institute of Architects

 The Japan Institute of Architects was established in 1987 by Kenzo Tange (formed in 1886).
-JIA aspires to act as an organization that contributes to society, and is thereby trusted by the nation's people.
-Today JIA has 4,626 members.
-JIA implements various activities to disseminate and enlighten the nation's culture of architecture; gives awards to architectural design of excellence to communicate the value of a culture of architecture to the society, publishes excellent research books on the architectural design, proposes ideas to conserve and restore excellent modern architecture.
+JIA aspires to act as an organisation that contributes to society, and is thereby trusted by the nation's people.
+JIA implements various activities to disseminate and enlighten Japan's culture of architecture; it gives awards to architectural design of excellence to communicate the value of a culture of architecture to the society, publishes research books on the architectural design, proposes ideas to conserve and restore modern architecture.

-JIA assists architects in documentation and application of methodologies, etc. JIA extends vigorous support to young architects through educational and training activities.
-JIA exchanges experience and information with other organizations on the subjects of sustainable cities and buildings, architectural education, and international issues.
-The world convention of UIA 2011 held in Tokyo.
+JIA also assists architects in documentation and application of methodologies, extends vigorous support to young architects through educational and training activities, and exchanges experience and information with other organisations on the subjects of sustainable cities and buildings, architectural education, and international issues.